J-Reed700/Mutter/README.md

 4. You can also use the `python -m poetry install --extras llm` command to install the LLM dependencies and run the application with embedded LLM processing.

-5. To use the embedded LLM processing, press `Ctrl+Shift+P` to process the current transcription on clipboard.

 ## Configuration